nicklalone/CIST_2500/07_Sampling/07_thursday.md

 > An estimate of a population parameters that provides an interval believed to contain the value of a parameter.
 For the interval estimates in this chapter, it has the form: (point estimate ± margin of error).

+We can also refer to this as a Confidence Interval in that:

+> The confidence associated with an interval estimate.
+For example, if an interval estimation procedure provides intervals such that 95% of the intervals formed using the procedure will include the population parameter, the interval estimate is said to be constructed at the 95% confidence level.

+And this is where we have assembled the sport, the rules, the implements (ball, puck, hockey stick, whatever), and how scoring works.
+We now have our entire toolkit.

+But let's explore this a bit first.

 ### <a id="popk"></a>Population Known

 ![](/images/cio2known.jpeg)